ioanniskousis/magic-books/README.md

   - The **BooksForm** adds new books given that title and category are not empty
   - The **Book** component renders a **table row** with a book's data
   - The **booksSeed** array initializes the state with a set of books
+  - The **CategoryFilter** implements the category filtering on the books

 <hr/>